There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in a remarkably realistic manner.

 “When I started getting funny and playful then it started to pull together.”

 She put a vest on one owl, put a crown on another and painted one falling sleep.

-Kent says she paints alone and in a group once a week and when a painting buddy looked at the painting and suggested that the name of this painting should be New Year’s Eve Party, and Kent said, “Yes, That’s It!”
+Karen says she paints alone and in a group once a week and when a painting buddy looked at the painting and suggested that the name of this painting should be New Year’s Eve Party, and she knew, that’s it!

-Kent says she looked at the picture of an owl in a book and said, “I have to paint you.
+Karen says she looks at the picture of an owl in a book and thinks, “I have to paint you.
 You look like a Poindexter.”

-‘Poindexter’ (12” x 16” Oil) now hangs in her brother’s house with a few other of Kent’s paintings.
+‘Poindexter’ (12” x 16” Oil) hangs in her brother’s house with a few other of Karen’s paintings.

-As Kent begins to tell her story, she becomes very serious, intense and spiritually enlightened.
+As Karen begins to tell her story, she becomes very serious, intense and spiritually enlightened.
 It’s obvious this is not easy for her to tell.

-Three years ago on a cold and sunny day, she and her husband were traveling to meet good friends in the Berkshires and then, out of nowhere, on a deserted road, she saw an owl.
+Three years ago on a cold and sunny day, she and her husband were traveling to meet friends in the Berkshires and then, out of nowhere, on a deserted road, she sees an owl.

-“The owl looked just like this in full flight.”
-Kent points to the large 30” x 60” acrylic painting of a Barn Owl hanging over her door entitled, ‘New Heights.’
+“The owl looks just like this in full flight.”
+Karen points to the large 30” x 60” acrylic painting of a Barn Owl hanging over her door entitled, ‘New Heights.’